Heracle5/Heracle5/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studying on University of Electricity Science and Technology of China
+- 👨‍💻 Heracle5 is a third-year undergraduate student in the School of Information and Communication Engineering, University of Electronic Science and Technology of China (UESTC),         Chengdu, Sichuan, China.
-- 🌱 I’m currently learning Java Programming/CV/Radar Image
+- 📕 Heracle5 is interested in Deep Learning, Computer Vision, Radar Imaging.
-- 📫 How to reach me: hangjenchan@std.uestc.edu.cn
+- 📫 How to reach Heracle5: hangjenchan@std.uestc.edu.cn

 ![Heracle5's Most used languages](https://github-readme-stats.vercel.app/api/top-langs/?username=Heracle5&layout=compact&hide_border=true&langs_count=10&count_private=true)